jhunt/nfs-boshrelease/README.md

 Configuring a Client
 --------------------

-To support remote mounts of NFS volumes, all you need to do is colocate the `nfs-client` job alongside your other jobs and releases.
+To support remote mounts of NFS volumes, colocate the `nfs-client` job alongside your other jobs and releases.

     instance_groups: